 Starting 1 October 2022, the tax debt built up by the special deferral needs to be paid off in a maximum of 60 equal monthly instalments, with a first installment ultimately by 31 October 2022.
 Repayment in whole or in part before 1 October 2022 is possible and also in the period up to 1 October 2027.
 The entrepreneur may in special situations begin to pay back the debts at a later moment, but in any case the tax debts should be fully paid back by 1 October 2024.

-If the payback period of three years is too short for the taxpayer, a tailor-made solution can be agreed with the tax authorities on the basis of existing policy.
+If the payback period of three years is too short for the taxpayer, a tailor-made solution can be agreed with the tax collector on the basis of existing policy.

 Entrepreneurs now pay tax on the basis of a provisional assessment of income tax or corporation tax.
 Entrepreneurs who expect lower profits due to the corona crisis can apply for a reduction in the provisional assessment, so that they will pay less tax immediately.
 These requests will be granted by the tax authorities.